whisthq/admin-dashboard/README.md

 ![Node.js CI](https://github.com/fractalcomputers/admin-dashboard/workflows/Node.js%20CI/badge.svg)

-This repository contains the code for the Fractal dashboard used to deliver support and monitor the Fractal cloud infrastructure and our users.
+This repository contains the code for the Fractal dashboard used to deliver support and monitor the Fractal cloud infrastructure and userbase.

 The dashboard webpage is hosted on Netlify at: https://fractal-dashboard.netlify.app/